Lady-Binary/EasyLoU/COMMANDS.md

 Parameters:
 None.

-If character is moving, it will stop.
+If the character is moving, it will stop.

 ## ScanJournal